writethesky/basic-proto/README.md

 # Basic Proto

-This is the proto files for the [base service](https://github.com/writethesky/basic)
+This is the proto files for the [Basic GRPC Server](https://github.com/writethesky/basic)